ThwCorbin/question-time/planning/plan.md

 - Use a CSS framework (BronzePlus)
 - Website displays well on small phones and large screens
 - Track right and wrong answers and display results
+- Show how many questions are left out of X questions
 - Add another trivia question category
 - Add search